Guitar chords

 C7 chord

-The name of this chord is C7 and if you hear some blues in it, you’re completely on the spot – these kinds of chords are regularly used in the style of blues.
-C7 also represent a third chord category: dominant chords.
+The name of this chord is C7 and if you hear some blues in it, you’re completely on the spot – these kinds of chords are regularly used in the style of the blues.
+C7 also represents a third chord category: dominant chords.
 These add tension to a chord sequence.
 When the letter is followed by a number, but without the "maj" or "m "abbreviations, it's often a dominant chord.

 The C7 chord consists of the notes C, E, Bb, C and E. As you may have noticed, we no longer have a G note.
-Due to the construction of the guitar we sometimes have to skip some less important note in a chord.
+Due to the construction of the guitar we sometimes have to skip some less important notes in a chord.
 The fifth note is the note that is commonly skipped in these cases.
 (Even on the piano, when things like this aren't forced, notes are sometimes left out because there would otherwise be too many harmonic notes together with additional melody notes.)

 For the C chord, a B note can be added to create another flavor and that chord is called Cmaj7 (‘maj’ stands for major).